Anklet: South Asia

-In Bengali language anklet is called "nupur" and widely worn in Bangladesh.
+In Bengali language anklet is called "nupur" and widely worn in the Bengal region – eastern Indian state of West Bengal and Republic of Bangladesh.

 In Eastern cultures, particularly India, anklets are worn on either or both ankles.

 Sri Lanka

 The dancers wear anklets.
 Anklets are worn on both ankles.

 As an ornament

 Anklets can be made of silver, gold, and other less precious metals as well as leather, plastic, nylon and other such materials.

 Metal anklets are of two types: "flexible" and "inflexible".
 Flexible anklets, often called paayal, pajeb or jhanjhar in India, are made by tying links in a chain.
 Subsequently, sonorous bells can be attached to the chain, so that the wearer can make pleasing sounds while walking.
 Inflexible anklet are usually created by shaping flat metal sheet to the ankle.

-Salangai or ghunghru
+Bells

-Salangai or Ghunghru are small bells that bharatnatyam, kathak, kuchipudi, and odissi dancers tie around their ankles.
+Salangai or ghunghru are small bells that Bharatanatyam, Kathak, Kuchipudi, and Odissi dancers tie around their ankles.

 Other anklets

 Scuba divers sometimes wear lead anklets to stop a tendency for their legs to float up when diving in a drysuit.
 Convicted criminals may wear ankle monitors as electronic tagging devices while being confined to a specific venue.